yamadashy/repopack/README.md

 4. Default patterns (if `ignore.useDefaultPatterns` is true)

 This approach allows for flexible file exclusion configuration based on your project's needs.
 It helps optimize the size of the generated pack file by ensuring the exclusion of security-sensitive files and large binary files, while preventing the leakage of confidential information.

+Note: Binary files are not included in the packed output by default, but their paths are listed in the "Repository Structure" section of the output file.
+This provides a complete overview of the repository structure while keeping the packed file efficient and text-based.

 ### Comment Removal